1. A nifty all-in-one appliance with recipes at hand

 12. A vacuum sealing drawer

 Among the offerings by Wolf are a ceiling-mounted hood, French door fridge, vacuum drawer and convection steam oven.
 The built-in appliances fit into any kitchen design with ease.
 The vacuum drawer, for instance, lets you seal food to lock in flavours, for sous vide cooking.
 It can also be used to preserve frozen food effortlessly.
 For convenience, position it near the steam or convection oven.

 The founder of Bora had a vision to eliminate the ubiquitous extractor hood.
-Using cross flow suction that is greater than the rising speed of cooking vapours, Bora’s design combines the hob with the hood so that cooking vapours and odours are drawn away at the source – as they arise from boiling soups and sizzling pans.
+Using cross flow suction that is greater than the rising speed of cooking vapours, the new cooktop extractor system by BORA combines the hob with the hood so that cooking vapours and odours are drawn away at the source – as they arise from boiling soups and sizzling pans.
 Not only is it a quiet technology, but it is also more pleasant – allowing a clear view of what’s cooking.
-It’s available at Kitchen Culture in three ranges – Bora Basic, Bora Classic and Bora Professional – to cater to specific needs.
+Available at Kitchen Culture in three ranges – Bora Basic, Bora Classic and Bora Professional – to cater to specific needs.

 14. A dishwasher that does all the heavy lifting for you

 For easy loading and unloading, the Comfort Lift dishwasher by Electrolux raises the lower basket so that the task is done more easily.
 Other notable features are the Airdry technology, and the Flexiwash and Flexispray features; the Airdry technology automatically opens the door slightly near the end of the drying to enhance drying and eliminate humidity inside the dishwasher.
 With Flexiwash, you can choose from different settings to suit the content and load.
 Lastly, Flexispray has five spray levels and mobile arms for a thorough cleaning.
 At $1,399, from leading electronics stores.

 15. An oven that lets you watch recipe tutorials on it